Devolutions/MsRdpEx/com/README.md

  * Launch OleView.exe from an elevated command prompt
  * File -> View TypeLib, then select mstscax.dll
  * File -> Save As..., use file name mstscax.idl

+The resulting .IDL file needs to be manually edited to fix type declaration ordering before midl.exe can compile it again into a .tlb file.